caseyg/awesome/README.md

 *   [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Server, developed by Jigsaw.
 The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.

-*   [unjs/rou3](https://github.com/unjs/rou3) - 🌳 Lightweight and fast router for JavaScript based on Radix Tree
+*   [unjs/rou3](https://github.com/unjs/rou3) - 🌳 Lightweight and fast router for JavaScript

 *   [redis/redis-om-node](https://github.com/redis/redis-om-node) - Object mapping, and more, for Redis and Node.js.
 Written in TypeScript.